anmol-fzr/anmol-fzr/src/content/blog/doctype-in-html.md

 ---
 title: "Is this <!doctype html> an HTML element ?"
 description: "what does <!doctype html> represent in HTML ?"
-keywords: "web web-development simple easy pure-html html-only monitoring tracking user-tracking user-monitoring html"
+keywords: "web web-development simple easy pure-html html-only html doctype browser-internals deep dive into broswers"
 pubDate: "May 24 2024"
 isPublished: true
 heroImage: "/blog/doctype-in-html.webp"